 We have several comprehensive lists of iOS IPSW files hosted from Apple’s servers, you can see them all and access the downloads from the following places:

-- Browse IPSW files for all iOS Versions here
+- Browse IPSW files for all iOS and iPadOS Versions here

 - iPhone iOS firmware